ProvableHQ/ARCs/arc-0020/README.md

 ### Dynamic Dispatch

-ARC-20 interfaces are consumed via dynamic dispatch, which resolves the target program at runtime.
+ARC-20 tokens are called via dynamic dispatch, which resolves the target program at runtime.
 This allows a single program (e.g. an AMM or lending protocol) to interact with *any* ARC20-implementing token without importing it at compile time.

 Leo provides two ways to make dynamic calls: